 2. Real characters falling short of Willy’s ego ideals

-The dramatic structure of DS may be ascribed to the tension between Willy's fantasizing episodes, that are peopled by mythic figures, and his having to come to terms with real, unexceptional characters.
+The dramatic structure of Death of a Salesman may be ascribed to the tension between Willy’s fantasizing episodes, that are peopled by mythic figures, and his having to come to terms with real, unexceptional characters.

 Biff most closely resembles his grandfather, through his preference for leading the life of a drifter (adventurer) out West.
 He has a touch of the artist and dreamer in his temperament.
 Yet he also breaks his father’s absolute ego ideal by turning out to be a loser, a failure : “and every time I come back here I know that all I’ve done is to waste my life“ (17)

 Happy could correspond to Ben but only in a debased way.
 He shares his uncle’s unscrupulousness and amorality, but lacks his sense of purpose.
 So, again, he somehow belittles one of his father’s ideal types.
 Though his philandering (girl chasing) and nursing of injured pride, he also reminds his father of parts of himself, which he would much rather ignore.

 Charley is Dave Singleman brought down to earth.
 Indeed he has none of the flamboyance and panache of the adventurous salesman.
 He is salesmanship domesticated.
 Charley is the perfect embodiment of the no-nonsense businessman.

 It is all the more humiliating for Willy to depend financially on Charley, as Charley’s example of success is in contradiction with Willy’s romanticized vision of capitalism.